kelebek333/clockenstein/README.md

 ## Architecture and synchronization

-`clockenstein-calendar` is the client application.
+`clockenstein-calendar` and `clockenstein-clocks` are the client applications.

+They save their changes to the shared stores and notify the daemon when it needs to reload them.

-`clockenstein-daemon` runs in the background, syncs remote calendars, schedules event reminders, and emits them over D-Bus.
+`clockenstein-daemon` runs in the background, syncs remote calendars, schedules event reminders and alarms, and emits them over D-Bus.
+The client windows do not need to stay open for reminders or alarms to ring.

 Reminders are managed by Clockenstein, remote reminders are not supported.